 (2) Subsection (1) applies to any person who is or has been —

-(a) a member of the Council;
+(a) a member of the Board; or

 (b) a member of a committee; or

+(ca) the chief executive officer; or

 (c) a member of staff.

+(3A) Subsection (1) does not apply to information in a report referred to in section 11 or 12 to the extent to which the information is summary or statistical information that could not reasonably be expected to enable details relating to a person or a school to be ascertained.

-(3) In relation to information given under Part 3A to the Minister responsible for the administration of the School Education Act 1999, subsection (1) also applies to —
+(3) In relation to information given under Part 3A to the Minister responsible for the administration of the School Education Act, subsection (1) also applies to —

 (a) the chief executive officer under section 229 of that Act; and